 Dry Fruits, Nuts, and Seeds:

-Raisins/dry grapes are natural laxatives which are good for treating constipation.
+Raisins/dry grapes are natural laxatives that are good for treating constipation.
 You can use either black or golden dry grapes for treating constipation based on availability.
 For small babies and kids, you can give dry grapes water which helps to pass the stools easily.
 Check more details about giving dry grapes to babies and the preparation of dry grapes water here.

 Dates are another good laxatives as they are rich in fiber which helps the bowel movement.
 Take 3 dates and wash them properly.
 Soak them overnight in water and completely mash it next day morning with your hands.
 Mix the mashed dates with 1/2 cup of warm water/ milk and give your baby.

 Figs are consumed as a natural remedy to cure constipation.
 As they are rich in fiber content, that can help promote regular bowel movements.
-Figs can be given in dried form or in ripe form to treat constipation.
-For small babies, soak a dried fig overnight in water and mash well next day.
+Figs can be given in dried form or in the ripe form to treat constipation.
+For small babies, soak a dried fig overnight in water and mash well the next day.
 Mix it with milk or water, offer your baby.

 22. Walnuts: (8 Months+)